 available options and details on package names.
 For further information about supported versions

-of Plasma, checkout the "Supported platforms" section.
+of Plasma, check out the "Supported platforms" section.

 the systemd integration instead.